Clinical Pharmacokinetics

 • Continuous infusion: 12–24 h after starting (any time at SS)

-• With LD: 12–24 h after LD | Without LD: 7–14 days to SS
+• With LD: 12–24 h after LD | Without LD: 7–10 days (normal renal) / 7–14 days (renal impaired)

 • Trough: 30 min before next dose (3rd–4th dose, steady state)